braidn/roda-roar/Readme.md

 ## Setup

 1. `docker-compose web bundle install` to install required gems.
+1. `bin/db_create` to create the dev database.
+1. `bin/db_create test` to create the test database
-1. `bin/migrate` to create and migrate the database.
+1. `bin/db_migrate` to migrate the dev database.
-1. `bin/migrate test` to migrate the test database.
+1. `bin/db_migrate test` to migrate the test database.
-1. `docker-compose --rm test` to run the test suite.
+1. `bin/test` to run the test suite.

 [1]: https://github.com/trailblazer/trailblazer